1 Bg 4-1972: Transcendental Knowledge

 > scriptures.
 It is not a fact that the Lord appears only on

 > Indian soil.
-He can manifest Himself anywhere and
+He can advent Himself anywhere and

 > everywhere, and whenever He desires to appear.
 In each and